 Latest News & Highlights

 While Kessel’s time in Pittsburgh came to an end in a less-than-positive way during the 2019 offseason, he’ll be immortalized in Pittsburgh sports history forever; the Penguins would not have won those back-to-back Cups without him.

 While the Kessel acquisition was the best and biggest deal, the trade for Patric Hornqvist may have been the most impactful as it was Rutherford’s first important move as Pittsburgh’s GM.
 In June 2014, just a couple of weeks after Rutherford’s hiring, the Penguins sent James Neal to the Nashville Predators for Hornqvist and Nick Spaling.

 While Neal was still a solid winger and regular point-per-game scorer at the time, Hornqvist helped change the team’s identity.
 He immediately found chemistry with Crosby and gave opposing goalies nightmares down low.
 He’s physical and a pest to play against, but was still a consistent offensive threat with at least 20 goals in each of his first four seasons with the Penguins.

 Scuderi Shipped Out for Daley

-When talking about the Penguins back-to-back championships, there are always a few overlooked players.
+When talking about the Penguins’ back-to-back championships, there are always a few overlooked players.
 Arguably the most underrated player during that time was defenseman Trevor Daley.
-Just two days after the firing of Johnston in December 2015, Rutherford shipped Rob Scuderi to the Chicago Blackhawks for Daley in a one-for-one deal.
+Just two days after the firing of Johnston in Dec.
+2015, Rutherford shipped Rob Scuderi to the Chicago Blackhawks for Daley in a one-for-one deal.